 Visit our COVID-19 Travel Requirements page to learn about Tauck's universal vaccination requirement and destination-specific COVID policies.

-If you are a resident of another country traveling to or within the U.S., no vaccinations are currently required for travel to the U.S. For complete vaccination and inoculation information, contact your physician, the public health service in your area, or the U.S. Centers for Disease Control (CDC) in Atlanta, Georgia, U.S.A.
-The Travelers' Health Section of the CDC operates a 24-hour "Travelers' Health Hotline" at 800-232-4636 (toll-free in the U.S.).
+If you are a resident of the U.S. traveling internationally, no vaccinations are currently required for travel to Canada.
+For complete vaccination and inoculation information, contact your physician, the public health service in your area, or the U.S. Centers for Disease Control (CDC) in Atlanta, Georgia, U.S.A.
+The CDC operates a 24-hour travelers' information number at 800-232-4636 (toll-free in the U.S.).
 You may also log on to the CDC website by clicking here.

 SPECIAL DIETARY REQUESTS

 The restaurants, hotels, caterers and numerous other partners we work with all do their best to accommodate special dietary requests from Tauck guests.
 However, given the diverse nature of those food providers (from small wineries to grand hotels to world-famous restaurants in more than 70 countries worldwide), some of our partners are better able than others to accommodate such requests.
 We therefore cannot guarantee that all dietary requests can be accommodated at every meal.
 Also, please note that where dietary requests can be accommodated, choices will frequently be limited.

 To enjoy this tour, you should be in good health and able to walk reasonable distances, often over unpaved and uneven surfaces.
 Some of the most memorable sightseeing can only be accomplished on foot.
 The amount of walking you do, however, is at your discretion.